 Sermon for the 8th Sunday after Pentecost – July 15, 2018.
 The Parable of the Unjust Steward by Fr.
-Alvarez
+Paul Alvarez Norton

 Father began the sermon by reciting the Hail Mary